 Debbie also says that she tried to contact Marilyn two days before her death, but was unable to get in touch.
 ‘Nobody could,’ Reynolds adds.
 ‘It was an impossible task.
 She was surrounded by too many moats.’
 In fact, Marilyn spoke to many friends and colleagues in her final days.
 But if Debbie had left a message, or approached Marilyn through a third party, it’s quite feasible that she didn’t hear back in time.

-Whatever the truth may be, there is no doubt that Debbie Reynolds admires Marilyn greatly, and of her sadness at having to sell off her collection when her attempts to establish a museum in Hollywood went unfulfilled.
+Whatever the truth may be, there is no doubt that Debbie Reynolds admires Marilyn greatly, and of her genuine sadness at having to sell off her collection when attempts to establish a museum in Hollywood went unfulfilled.

 As Marilyn mania hits Australia, Philippa Hawker explores ‘the Monroe we didn’t know’ in an article for the Sydney Morning Herald.